jaumard/trailpack-acl/README.md

   action: 'create'
 }
 ```
-You can create this permisions with sequelize model, with fixtures options or with PermissionService like this :
+You can create this permisions with orm model, with fixtures options or with PermissionService like this :
 ```
 this.app.services.PermissionService.grant('roleName', 'modelName', 'create', 'owner').then(perm => () => {})
 .catch(err => this.app.log.error(err))